Kaozix1776/Profiteers-Mission-Framework/README.md

-# TAS Mission Template
+# Profiteers Mission Framework

 [A video guide to this mission template is now available!](https://www.youtube.com/playlist?list=PL8QEpH_FlMhFFts_uTFzbFsb0lDOmx2k9)
+(Courtesy of Guac)

 ## What is this?

 This is a mission template for multiplayer missions in [Arma 3](https://store.steampowered.com/app/107410/Arma_3/).
-Currently, this is used as the standard for missions ran in the TAS Arma Community.
+Currently, this is proposed as the standard for missions ran in the Profiteers Arma 3 Community, was created by Guac for the TAS Arma Community.

 It aims to provide a common baseline of features for mission creators and players to use, as well as more advanced systems intended to be ran on a per-mission basis.
 Almost all systems can be toggled and/or modified in the configuration file, and a limited number of systems support in-mission editing via Zeus modules.